sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 key assumptions that you need to be aware of: *normality*, *homogeneity of variance* and *independence*.

-If you remember back to section :doc:`The model for the data and the meaning of *F* <../Ch13/Ch13_ANOVA_02>` which I hope you at least skimmed even if you didn’t read the whole thing, I described the statistical models underpinning ANOVA in this way:
+If you remember back to subsection :ref:`The model for the data and the meaning of *F* <meaning_of_F>` which I hope you at least skimmed even if you didn’t read the whole thing, I described the statistical models underpinning ANOVA in this way: